 Are personnel "in-active status" or military spouses and family members eligible for the military grant-in-aid?

-Like many other DoD benefits, the military grant-in-aid is limited to the servicemember.
+The military grant-in-aid is limited to the servicemember and their spouse.

 How do I apply for the military grant-in-aid?

 The Military Grant-in-Aid Form must be completed and submitted to the Penn State World Campus each semester that the student wishes to receive the military grant-in-aid.
 The form must be received by Penn State within seven days from scheduling for course(s).
 Because the form requires signatures, a hard copy needs to be returned to Penn State.
 Applicants may choose to: